Going Broke in Kyoto – 10 Do’s and Don’ts

-I still have no idea what holiday I went on, but I felt like a sardine nearly the entire time I was in Kyoto.
+As I later found out, I went to Kyoto on Labor Thanksgiving Day, and I felt like a sardine nearly the entire time.
 Anytime I tried to take a photo, another tourist was smushing into me or was in my shot.
 Walking through the bamboo grove was almost arduous.
 Walking across one bridge took us 35 minutes.
 Lines to restrooms were impossibly long.

 Please don’t be an idiot like me and check before you go!